web3/web3.js/docs/web3-eth-contract.rst

     .on('error', function(error){ ... })
     .on('transactionHash', function(transactionHash){ ... })
     .on('receipt', function(receipt){
-        // same as when the promise gets resolved, see below })
+       console.log(receipt.contractAddress) // contains the new contract address })
     .on('confirmation', function(confirmationNumber, receipt){ ... })
-    .then(function(receipt){
+    .then(function(newContractInstance){
-        console.log(myContract.options.address) // gives the new contract address });
+        console.log(newContractInstance.options.address) // instance with the new contract address });